isabella232/dotnet-smsnotifications/readme.md

 ```

 I wanted to make it super easy for officials to send a quick message.
-Getting drivers to staging is a critical step of the race, if you dont show up on time for your race you will miss it.
+Getting drivers to staging is a critical step of the race, if you don't show up on time for your race you will miss it.

 *Dashboard.cshml*
 ```